deepanshs/mrsimulator/docs/signal_processing.rst

     >>> plt.tight_layout() # doctest: +SKIP
     >>> plt.show() # doctest: +SKIP

-Because the simulation is stored as a CSDM object, each sub-spectrum is a dependent-variable of the simulation dataset, each sharing the same frequency dimension.
+Because the simulation is stored as a CSDM [#f1]_ object, each sub-spectrum is a dependent-variable of the simulation dataset, sharing the same frequency dimension.
 When using the list of the operations, you may selectively apply a given operation to a specific dependent-variable by specifying the index of the corresponding dependent-variable as an argument to the operation class.
 Note, the order of the